 Sampling and Analysis

 Unfiltered water samples were appropriately collected from locations within the recreational area of the estuary and sediment samples were collected from along the estuary shoreline.
-The samples were analysed for radionuclide specific activity concentrations, which are shown in .
+The samples were analysed for radionuclide specific activity concentrations, which are shown in Table 21.

 Table 21 – Measured radionuclide specific concentrations in water and sediment for estuary site-specific assessment